Campus Food Report Card

-Meal Exchange's Campus Food Report Card measures the success of Ontario universities in providing locally-grown, sustainable, healthy, and accessible food - as rated by students, campuses themselves, as well as the physical food environment.
-This is the most comprehensive assessment of student experience with campus food services to date.
+Meal Exchange's Campus Food Report Card measures the success of Ontario universities in providing locally-grown, sustainable, healthy, and accessible food - as rated by students and campuses themselves.
+This is the most comprehensive assessment of student experience with campus foodservices to date.

-Our Local Food preview of the Campus Food Report Card focuses on student satisfaction with local food on Ontario university campuses, as well as a look at the initiatives by campus foodservice providers to provide local food to students.
-Check it out below, and stay tuned for our full report due to be released in January 2018.
+Our Local Food release of the Campus Food Report Card focuses on student satisfaction with local food on Ontario university campuses, as well as a look at the initiatives by campus foodservice providers to provide local food to students.

 More about the Campus Food Report Card